Lramseyer/vaporview/README.md

 # Acknowledgements

 Thanks to my coworkers for their encouragement, feature requests, bug reports, and contribution of VCD files that made this project possible!

-This extension uses a heavily modified version of [clusterize.js](https://clusterize.js.org/)